Ben Cardin: Death penalty

 Senator Cardin is a supporter of the death penalty but says it should only be applied to the "worst of the worst".

 Economy

 In March 2019, Cardin was one of six senators to sign a letter to the Federal Trade Commission requesting it "use its rulemaking authority, along with other tools, in order to combat the scourge of non-compete clauses rigging our economy against workers" and espousing the view that such provisions "harm employees by limiting their ability to find alternate work, which leaves them with little leverage to bargain for better wages or working conditions with their immediate employer."
 The senators furthered that the FTC had the responsibility of protecting both consumers and workers and needed to "act decisively" to address their concerns over "serious anti-competitive harms from the proliferation of non-competes in the economy."

+Cardin was an architect of the Paycheck Protection Program for small businesses during the pandemic.

 Education

 In 2007, Cardin supported the United States Public Service Academy Act.
 The Act would serve to create "an undergraduate institution devoted to developing civilian leaders."
 Like the Military Academies, this would give students 4 years of tuition-free education in exchange for 5 years of public service upon graduation.